• Skip to primary navigation

 • Cooked and shredded chicken.
 For most shredded chicken recipes that I make, I cook the chicken in the instant pot/pressure cooker before using it in this recipe.

 • Street corn salad is made with canned sweet corn, sour cream, mayonnaise, cream cheese, lime, spices, jalapenos, and cilantro.
+Then seasonings like chili powder and cumin.

 • Shredded Mexican-style cheese.
 This type of cheese is a blend of Monterey jack, cheddar, asadero, and queso quesadilla cheeses.